prudhvi108/turbine-power-prediction/README.md

 <img width="966" height="528" alt="FEATURE IMPORTANCE" src="https://github.com/user-attachments/assets/188103a2-99c0-45d6-b7bc-c60b5c4e8537" />

-💡 Key Insights
+Key Insights:

 Random Forest outperformed other models, providing the highest accuracy.

-Features like temperature, pressure, and flow rate significantly affect power output.
+Features like ambient temperature, wind speed, and generator speed were most influential.

 The model can help industries improve turbine efficiency through predictive analysis.

+---

+How to Run:

+Clone this repo and open `Turbine_Power_Prediction.ipynb` in Jupyter or Colab.